 Positron emission tomography (PET) scan .
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-A PET scan is rarely used for meningioma.
+A PET scan is rarely used for meningioma

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebrospinal fluid (CSF) to look for tumor cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of tumors).
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebrospinal fluid (CSF) to look for tumor cells, blood, or tumor markers.
+Tumor markers are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of tumors.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 A lumbar puncture is rarely needed for patients with meningioma.

 Electroencephalography (EEG).
 An EEG is a noninvasive test in which electrodes are attached to the outside of a person’s head to measure electrical activity of the brain.
 Specifically, EEGs are used to detect seizures.
 Because meningiomas can cause seizures in some patients, EEGs are occasionally needed for patients with this tumor.

-Sometimes, meningioma is diagnosed using only the imaging tests above because the location of the tumor may make a biopsy (see below) risky.
+Sometimes, meningioma is diagnosed using only the imaging tests above because the location of the tumor may make a biopsy risky (see below).

 Stereotactic neurosurgery/Biopsy .
-A biopsy can be performed by using a needle guided to the tumor with computers and imaging tests (called a stereotactic technique), or it can be done during surgery when the surgeon can look at the tumor directly.
-However, most meningiomas are removed rather than doing a separate biopsy so surgery for meningioma is usually done by an open craniotomy (surgery where part of the skull is removed to provide access to the brain) instead of with stereotactic techniques.
+A biopsy can be performed during a procedure called a stereotactic technique, which uses a needle guided to the tumor with computers and imaging tests, or it can be done during surgery when the surgeon can look at the tumor directly.
+However, most meningiomas are removed rather than doing a separate biopsy, so surgery for meningioma is usually done by an open craniotomy instead of with stereotactic techniques.
+An open craniotomy is surgery where part of the skull is removed to provide access to the brain.